 The Mayan Ruins of Tikal had been on my radar for a while so I knew I wasn’t leaving Guatemala without seeing them.
 An ancient Mayan civilization rising out of the jungle?
 I couldn’t pass that up!

-On a day that kept changing its mind between a drizzle and a downpour, I headed off to Tikal National Park with my personal guide.
-At Zapote Tree Inn, where I was staying, the owner’s wife and her son were both bona fide guides.
+On a day that kept changing its mind between a drizzle and a downpour, I headed off to Tikal National Park with my personal guide. Â At Zapote Tree Inn, where I was staying, the owner’s wife and her son were both bona fide guides.
 Hence, Axuan became my guide for the day.

-I knew for a fact that I was no expert when it comes to the Mayans.
-In fact, I realized how little I actually knew about ancient civilizations.
 I was thrilled to have a knowledgeable guide escort me all day.
 You can also go to Tikal National Park without a guide or find one at the gates.

 Axuan was a fountain of knowledge.
 We talked on the 60-minute bus ride from Flores to the UNESCO World Heritage Site and he started filling my brain with facts about this Mayan civilization.
 It existed approximately between 600 BC and 900 AD and at its height, had a population of 100 000.

 I happily climbed the first temple we passed.
 I scampered up and gingerly made my way back down.
-OK – out of my system.
-Those stairs were narrow and sometimes I just don’t trust myself!

-After a 45 minute trek through the jungle, we arrived at Temple IV.
+After a 45-minute trek through the jungle, we arrived at Temple IV.
 It soared above the jungle at 65 metres high – so impressive.
 I climbed those 200+ steps to the ledge to marvel at the magnificent view.
 It had been raining solidly on our walk but at the top of the temple, the rain slowed to a mere sprinkle and the howler monkeys started calling through the misty clouds.

 Star Wars fans…this was the film location for the Massassi Outpost on the 4th moon of Yavin.
 Recognize it?